 What mortgage deposit sources are acceptable in the UK?

 All mortgage lenders have their own criteria regarding what is an acceptable source of a deposit, but there are certain forms that are universally deemed to be trustworthy.
-If you are funding your deposit via one of these means, you will have the widest possible range of lenders to choose from.
-This increases your chances of getting the best deals with the most competitive rates.
+If you are funding your deposit via one of these means, you will have the widest possible range of mortgage lenders to choose from This increases your chances of getting the best deals with the most competitive rates.
 Of course, the deposit source isn’t the only consideration for mortgage lenders to assess; they will also examine things like the property’s loan to value (LTV) and your credit history.

 Here are the mortgage deposit sources that virtually every lender will accept: